 If you would like to attend one of our board meetings and see how decisions are made then please feel free to contact the board secretary whose details you can find near the bottom of this page.

-There are currently 7 members of the Trustee Board.
-Sabbatical Officers and Student Trustees take seven places on the trustee board, along with community trustees – volunteers from high profile outside organisations who add knowledge and expertise to what we do.
+There are currently 10 members of the Trustee Board.
+Sabbatical Officers and Student Trustees take 7 places on the trustee board, along with 3 Community Trustees.
+The Community Trustees are volunteers from high profile outside organisations who add knowledge and expertise to what we do.

 Trustees are also accountable to the Charity Commission and ensure we make sound financial decisions, obey the law and respond to the needs of all students.